ciceksepetitech/cactus-ui/doc-website/docs/styling.md

 }
 ```

-> To apply your style depending on the state of the component, Cactus UI provide pseudo attributes.
+> To apply your style depending on the state of the component, Cactus UI provides pseudo attributes.

 ```css
 [data-cui-listbox-button][aria-disabled='true'] {